-The assignment is performed on a servo motor which can be feedback coupled either directly on the front panel or, connected to a computer with an AD/DA-card which implements the controller.
+The assignment is performed on a servo motor which can be feedback coupled either directly on the front panel or connected to a computer with an AD/DA-card which implements the controller.
 In this exercise the computer controller is implemented in Matlab/Simulink using a real-time extension.
-The Matlab files you need to copy are servo.mdl, P_velocity.mdl, PI_velocity.mdl, PI_angle.mdl and PID_angle.mdl.
+The Matlab files you need in the exercise are available for download from the course home page.